mehmetoguzderin/UD_Old_Turkish/README.md

 # Citing

-If you use `UD_Turkic_Tonqq`, you are encouraged to use the following BibTeX entry:
+If you use `UD_Turkic_Tonqq`, you are encouraged to cite the following BibTeX entry:

 ```BibTeX
 @software{ud_turkic_tonqq_2020,